ItzYudz/Photop-Client-Help/README.md

 # Photop Client Help
 Photop Client is a npm package to create a photop bot (https://app.photop.live), but the original github doesn't have enough instructions.
 So, I created a github with a more full detailed one with all the knowledge I have.
+## HEADS UP
+#### When you are making a bot for photop, make sure you add a prefix, such as bot!command, or else, the bot will get banned forever.
+And yes, I am experienced with it.
 ## Recommended Coding Sites/Apps
 I recommend either VSCode (Visual Studio Code), or Replit.
 VSCode is a  application, while Replit is a website.
 ## Get started